davidmcclure/news-vec/notebooks/thesis4/index.md

 ## 8 million users, 73 million links, 1 million headlines

 What's the broader context for these headlines on Twitter?
 Over the course of the last two years, Cortico, a non-profit affiliated with the Laboratory for Social Machines, has archived a complete copy of the Decahose.
 In this study, we analyze data in a 625-day window running from January 1, 2017 through September 17, 2018.
-Over that period, the Decahose feed emitted 22,095,201,428 total tweets.
+Over that period, the Decahose emitted 22,095,201,428 total tweets.
 Of these, 5,568,773,434 (25.2%) include at least one link.

 <img src="figures/decahose-tweet-link-vol.png" />